 Cycle Time = Actual Ship Date – Customer Order Date

 How did you go?
-Were you able to fulfil the order with the accepted industry average?
+Were you able to fulfill the order with the accepted industry average?
 If your processes are efficient, your cycle time will be shorter.
 If they are inefficient, they will be longer.

 You may have trouble attracting and keeping customers if your cycle times are long.

-If you have multiple sales channels, such as sales reps, B2B e-commerce, or online stores at Amazon or eBay, EMERGE App will consolidate all these orders in one place for faster fulfilment, and thus shorter cycle times.
+If you have multiple sales channels, such as sales reps, B2B e-commerce, or online stores at Amazon or eBay, EMERGE App will consolidate all these orders in one place for faster fulfillment, and thus shorter cycle times.

 8. Forgetting to Build Business Relationships

-As a wholesaler and distributor, things have been very transactional to date with lots of customers, high order volumes and slim margins.
+As a wholesaler and distributor, things have been very transactional to date with lots of customers, high order volumes, and slim margins.
 It’s been working for your grandfather, your father and now you.
 So why change the recipe?